 - Some of my patients have had good success with Overeaters Anonymous (OA).
 It’s a great forum for learning about your personal issues, but understand that this is a program that requires portion control.
 Some people prefer Food Addicts Anonymous (FAA), but again, this program uses a structured food plan.

 - Geneen Roth, author of Feeding the Hungry Heart and When Food Is Love, runs workshops around the country specifically designed to help people with eating disorders and other food-related issues.

 - Emotional Freedom Techniques are another method shown to be very helpful for eating disorders.
 The basics of this technique are simple, effective, and can be applied by anyone.

 - First Line Therapy, a comprehensive program that involves total body analysis and ongoing coaching, is the method we use with the greatest success in our practice.

 So keep one thing in mind if you recognize emotional eating in yourself: you are not alone.
 Almost every woman at one time or another has faced some of these concerns.
 The important thing to realize is that many of these adverse patterns are set in childhood and can be very difficult to break without help.

 I encourage you to remember that we humans are adaptive creatures: just as we learn negative coping mechanisms, we can unlearn them — it just takes more mindfulness.
-To really overcome eating issues, we must support the whole system, and to do that, we need to develop a deeper understanding of all the reasons behind them.
+To really overcome eating issues, like emotional eating, we must support the whole system.
+And to do that, we need to develop a deeper understanding of all the reasons behind them.
 Regardless of your emotional history or your biochemistry, talking this over with someone you trust is the first step toward letting go of the past and learning to care for yourself in the way you deserve.
 Remember, if you want to take the long-term approach to weight loss and good health – don’t leave out the emotional piece.